SidhardhCR/saturday-hack-night/README.md

 Decription
 ----------
-It is basically a quote bot , gives random quotes. \n command for quote is !quotes . \n
+It is basically a quote bot , gives random quotes. <br>
+command for quote is !quotes . \n
 Also its a encoraging bot , if you say sad words it will encorage you.